TopBunkNYC/Neighborhood/README.md

 ## Development
 Set up postgreSQL and create a database named "neighborhood"

-Create config.js file and save PostgreSQL password in this format
+Create config.js file and save PostgreSQL password in this format:
 ```js
 module.exports = {
   DB_PASSWORD: "your_password"